 - 9:30 pm- Head to the Abu Dhabi bus terminal and head back to Dubai, or catch a taxi.

-That is a wrap folks for your Abu Dhabi day trip from Dubai!
-As you can see a day in Abu Dhabi can fly by fairly quickly.
-I highly suggest choosing 3-4 top sights that spark your interest and planning your day around them for your Abu Dhabi sightseeing.
-It is relatively easy to get to Abu Dhabi from Dubai.
+Hope you will enjoy your Abu Dhabi day trip from Dubai as much as I did.
+A day in Abu Dhabi can fly by fairly quickly, so watch your time during your Abu Dhabi sightseeing.
 Have you been to Dubai or Abu Dhabi?
 If so, which city did you enjoy the most?
-What were your favorite attractions?

 - Dubai Instagram Captions